united-security-providers/usp-core-waap-killercoda/usp-core-waap-fp-intro/step2/info.md

 > &#10071; Make sure the `CoreWaapService` is updated (the command above was executed)

-### Check the logs to verify false positive are gone
+### Check the logs to verify false positives are gone

 Now after having reconfigured the `CoreWaapService` instance **wait for its configuration reload** (indicated by the log `add/update listener 'core.waap.listener'`) and observe the `socket.io` request denials disappear: